matthiasn/BirdWatch/Clojure-Websockets/README.md

-# Birdwatch using Clojure, ClojureScript and Om
+# Birdwatch in Clojure and ClojureScript
 This is an **all-Clojure** implementation of the **BirdWatch** application.
 There is a **book** being written about this application: **[Building a System in Clojure](https://leanpub.com/building-a-system-in-clojure)**

 ## Building blocks: